fperez/fperez.org-src/code/indefero_dreamhost.rst

 suggested layout can't be used on a shared host, which is why there is a ``git_repos`` subdirectory shown above.
 This will be put in the InDefero config file later.

+The ``mysql-dumps`` directory will be used to store backups of our database, as explained below.

 ..
 Note::